 What are the benefits of using an Asphalt Shingle for my roof?

 The most common advantage of employing asphalt shingles is its low cost.
-Asphalt shingles, among the various forms of roofing materials, have the potential to be produced at a high pace.
-The installation of asphalt shingles is also advantageous as most companies can install a new asphalt roof in one day.
+Asphalt shingle producers make the materials at a high pace.
+Installing asphalt shingles is also advantageous, as most companies can install a new asphalt roof in one day.
 Asphalt shingles require little to no upkeep when installed properly.
-To learn more about asphalt shingles, contact a local RoofsOnly.com expert.

 How are asphalt shingles made?

-An asphalt shingle is made up of several layers.
+Several layers make up an asphalt shingle.
 The shingle’s base, or membrane, is a roll of fiberglass or wood chips.
-The shingle is then covered in the second layer of hot liquid asphalt, making the base impermeable.
-To make the base more flexible, the following layer is powdered limestone.
-Then, granules are scattered on the top and bottom of the shingle in the next layer.
-Finally, to prevent adhering, the last layers are a combination of cellophane and powdered stone.
+Then, they cover the shingle with hot liquid asphalt, creating an impermeable base.
+The base is more flexible because the following layer is powdered limestone.
+Then, they scatter granules on the top and bottom of the shingle in the next layer.
+Finally, the last layers combine cellophane and powdered stone to prevent adhering.
 Contact a RoofsOnly.com representative to see what colors and styles your local distribution companies have in stock!

 Are asphalt shingles strong against hail damage?

-This is dependent on the type of shingle you buy.
-The best class you can get is Class 4, which is the best asphalt shingle against hail.
+The strength against hail damage depends on the type of shingle you buy.
+The best class you can get is Class 4, the best asphalt shingle against hail.
 You have a better chance of protecting your roof against hail damage if you get a higher-class shingle.
-To discover more about the various sorts of shingle classes that are available for purchase, contact a RoofsOnly.com roofing specialist near you!
+To discover more about the various shingle classes available, contact a RoofsOnly.com roofing specialist near you!